-The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone inserting onto the side of the big toe.
-There will be pain in the arch of the foot as the muscle supports it and the foot may roll inwards.
-Relieving pressure from the foot by resting or doing a different activity will ease the foot pain and allow recovery.
+The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone, inserting onto the side of the big toe.
+An abductor hallucis strain will cause pain in the arch of the foot, especially along the inside.

 Treatment of abductor hallucis strains

-Rest is important.
+- Rest is important.
 Continuing to train on an injured foot will only make the injury worse or delay the healing process.
-For a mild strain it may only need a few days rest or change of training activity for example substituting running for cycling or swimming until the pain has gone.
+For a mild strain, it may only need a few days of rest or a change of training activity, for example, substituting running for cycling or swimming until the pain has gone.